Dictionary » Positive Words » Suave – Meaning, Definition, Synonyms and Antonyms

 2. Is “suave” always positive?

 Generally, yes.
 Suave usually has a positive tone, describing someone who is charming and elegant.
-However, sometimes it can carry a slightly negative connotation if it implies insincerity or manipulation, depending on the context.
+However, in some contexts it may imply insincerity or manipulation, especially if the behavior feels too controlled or performative.

 3. Can “suave” apply to women?

-Yes, although suave is often associated with men, it can certainly describe women who are charming, elegant, and graceful in their interactions.
+Yes.
+Although suave has historically been associated with men, it can describe women who are charming, elegant, and graceful in their interactions.

 4. Is “suave” formal or informal?

-“Suave” is more formal than casual, often used in written or polite conversation to describe sophisticated charm.
+“Suave” is more formal than casual.
+It’s commonly used in written or polite conversation to describe sophisticated charm, often in profiles, reviews, or descriptive storytelling.